SAVE THE DATE

 - Richard A.C.
 Hughes Award: The abstract must pertain to clinical topics.

-Prizes are presented after the Presidential Lecture on Wednesday, 30 June.
+Prizes will be presented on Sunday, 27 June.
 In evaluating each presentation, the prize committee will consider the quality of the presentation, groundbreaking/innovative results, and the quality of the presenter.
 The presenter must be a current member of the PNS at the time the abstract is submitted and is required to attend the Annual Meeting.

 WHAT OTHERS ARE SAYING